akkadotnet/akka.net/docs/articles/clustering/cluster-sharding.md

 ## Integrating Cluster Sharding with Persistent Actors

-One of the most common scenarios, where cluster sharding is used, is to combine them with eventsourced persistent actors from [Akka.Persistence](xref:persistence-architecture) module.
+One of the most common scenarios, where cluster sharding is used, is to combine them with event-sourced persistent actors from [Akka.Persistence](xref:persistence-architecture) module.

 Entity actors are instantiated automatically by Akka.Cluster.Sharding - but in order for persistent actors to recover and persist their state correctly they must be given a globally unique `PersistentId`.
 This can be most easily accomplished using the `entityPropsFactory` overload on the `Sharding.Start` call used to create a new `ShardRegion`: